kemitchell/irs-form-1023/schedule-b.md

 individuals or organizations.
 8
 b Do any of these individuals or organizations have an objective to maintain segregated public or private school education?
-If “Yes,” explain.
+If "Yes," explain.
 Yes
 No
 Will you maintain records according to the nondiscrimination provisions contained in Revenue Procedure 75-50?
-If “No,” explain.
+If "No," explain.
 See instructions.
 Yes
 No
 Form